 Validation of technology

 CADEMO is very likely to become the first floating offshore wind farm using 12-15 MW turbines.
 Floating wind has no open-access designs like the jacket monopile for fixed-bottom turbines.
 Instead, the floating offshore wind industry includes roughly 35-40 independent floating platform designs, each having its own intellectual property, funders, and market pathway.
-Therefore, validating one or two technologies in the California market is a real step of de-risking, which can allow for improvements and advancement into second-generation designs – and also result in cost reductions.
+Therefore, validating floating platform technology in the California market is a real step of de-risking, which can allow for improvements and advancement into second-generation designs – and also result in cost reductions.
 In addition, CADEMO will enable the early testing and validation of anchoring systems, installation methodologies and logistics for deployment.

 Fabrication of floating platforms